mdaneri/pode-plus/docs/Tutorials/Routes/Parameters/Paths.md

 }
 ```

-In this example, the `Get-PodePathParameter` function is used to deserialize the `itemId` parameter, interpreting it according to the specified style (`Label`) and handling arrays if present (`-Explode`).
-The default `KeyName` is `'id'`, but it can be customized as needed.
-This approach allows for dynamic and precise handling of incoming request data, making your Pode routes more versatile and resilient.
+In this example, the `itemId` is interpreted using the `'Label'` style with exploding enabled, allowing arrays and objects to be parsed correctly from the URL.

+---

 For further information regarding serialization, please refer to the [RFC6570](https://tools.ietf.org/html/rfc6570).